-We have exhausted every chance for a waiver.
+We've exhausted every chance for a waiver.
 In December 2018, the Oregon Health Authority revoked our variance from the requirements to treat for Cryptosporidium.
 The variance was initially granted in 2012 based on the results of a year-long intensive sampling for Cryptosporidium, and the limited sources and low occurrence of Cryptosporidium in the Bull Run supply at that time.
 The regular detections of Cryptosporidium since 2017 have exceeded allowable levels, and we must treat our water.
-We are required to have the filtration facility online by September 30, 2027, as part of our compliance agreement with the Oregon Health Authority.
+We're required to have the filtration facility online by September 30, 2027, as part of our compliance agreement with the Oregon Health Authority.

 Can’t customers just filter their own water at home?

-Home filters do not meet the regulatory compliance responsibilities directed by state and federal regulators.
-As a public water provider, we are required to protect public health by providing drinking water that meets state and federal drinking water regulations.
+Home filters do not meet the regulatory compliance responsibilities directed by federal and state regulators.
+As a public water provider, we're required to protect public health by providing drinking water that meets federal and state drinking water regulations.

 Could Portland switch to its second source, the Columbia South Shore Well Field, rather than build a new filtration facility?

-The Columbia South Shore Well Field does not have sufficient capacity to meet the needs of Portland and our wholesale customers without the Bull Run supply.
+The Columbia South Shore Well Field doesn't have sufficient capacity to meet the needs of Portland and our wholesale customers without the Bull Run supply.
 The well field was developed to augment the Bull Run supply during hot dry summers and to serve as a backup supply when higher turbidity (sediment suspended in water) caused by winter storms can impact the Bull Run supply.
-It is important to maintain both the Bull Run supply and the well field for our overall system reliability.
+It's important to maintain both the Bull Run supply and the well field for our overall system reliability.

 Why use filtration?
 Why not ultraviolet treatment?